Ghana haunted by Uruguay again as World Cup history repeats itself

 Ayew’s miss will not leave behind the same trail of hurt.
 It was soft, saved comfortably by Rochet, but it will not haunt Ghana in the same way, simply because of how early it came, and perhaps by the fact that Uruguay themselves were knocked out, following South Korea’s late winner.

 It did not give Ghana another chance and, on paper, they could not have asked for a better one against Uruguay.
-But then reality came, and history weighed too heavily on the moment to stand.
+But then reality came, and history weighed too heavily on the moment for them to stand.

 Register for free to continue reading